-Newcastle College University Centre Scholarships 2018/19
+Newcastle College University Centre Scholarships 2020/21

-- have been offered a place on a full-time undergraduate degree course or foundation degree course
+have been offered a place on a full-time undergraduate degree or Foundation Degree at Newcastle College University Centre

-- be a resident in the UK
+be a resident in the UK

 not be in receipt of full or part payment of fees through a sponsorship arrangement

-- be new entrants to higher education in 2018
+be new entrants to higher education in 2020

 In addition, student applicants must fulfill one or more of the following criteria:

 be a student with a disability in receipt of a Disability Living Allowance